kwame-mintah/vscode-ollama-local-code-copilot/README.md

 ### What devices has this been tested on?

-I have only tried the container on my MacBook Pro M1 Pro with 16 RAM, so YMMV.
+I have only tried the container on my MacBook Pro M1 Pro with 16 RAM (2021), so YMMV.
+Also unable to comment on model(s) that require a
+Graphics processing unit (GPU).

+[^1]: CodeGPT also allows for downloading model(s) via the extension and also displays installed models via the UI.